Roy Davis, KIA Vietnam

 I met his sister Barbara after a Vietnam War Veterans Tribute.
 There had been a table dedicated to the local KIA.
 Since I had donated several of my books to be distributed, and had contributed in gathering information for that table, I'd been asked to deliver the framed pictures to the families after the event.
 That's how I met Barbara, pictured below.

-There were just two children in the family; Roy was a year older.
-One of the favorite memories she has of her brother was how protective he was of her.
+There were just two children born to Charles and Louise Davis., Roy being first born.
+Roy's father taught mechanical aeronautical and civil engineering classes at Cal Poly.
+Both of his parents had been in the Navy and that is where they had met.
+One of the favorite memories Barbara has of her brother was how protective he was of her.
 She also remembers chasing after him when he was with his friends, but they would try to lose her.

 Roy Henry Davis graduated from high school in 1966 and was drafted in 1967.
 His tour of duty in Vietnam began January 29, 1968, just 3 weeks after Eddy landed there.
 He was an SP4 in the U.S. Army, and stationed with the 402nd Transportation Company near the Saigon area, not far from where Eddy was.

-Roy was on the track team in high school with Eddy, and they stood next to each other in the 1965 yearbook track team picture.
+Roy was on the track team in high school with Eddy, and they stood next to each other in the 1965 yearbook track team picture, as seen below.
 Side by side that day for a school photo, who would have thought that only a few years later they both would die not far apart from each other in Vietnam.

 Roy loved cars and motorcycles.
 He took after his dad in this way, and loved to work on them.
 The first thing he did when he completed this tour of duty was to buy a bright blue VW bug and put in a stereo.
 His family hardly saw him because he drove that VW everywhere all the time.
 He went up to Seattle to visit cousins and they took him up the famous Space Needle and to this day the cousins talk about how nice Roy was.